 Ikebukuro Area

-Let’s wander through a faux Meiji Era town eating savory Japanese dumplings, then roam around the LABI electronics superstore to see all the strange toys and appliances.
+Let’s wander through a faux Meiji Era town eating savory Japanese dumplings at Gyoza Stadium, check out the spooky streets and weird ice cream, then roam around the LABI electronics superstore to see all the strange toys and appliances!

-Included in the admission price is this obakeyashiki haunted neighborhood
+Included in the admission price is this obake-yashiki haunted neighborhood.
+Abandon hope, all ye who enter here!

-For example, this murderous clown, who’s not afraid to use his cleaver when you stick your hand into that little window
+Avoid, for example, this murderous clown, who’s not afraid to use his cleaver when you stick your hand in that little window.

-Designed to look like an old street, you can wander from dumpling stand to dumpling stand at Gyoza Stadium, ordering savory bites from all over Japan.
+Designed to look like a pre-war street, you can wander from dumpling stand to dumpling stand at Gyoza Stadium, ordering absolutely delicious savory bites and beer.

 Be sure you save room for dessert – there’s an ice cream shop at the end of the gyoza street with dozens of flavors that range from weird to fantastic.
-Not only do they have delicious fresh fruit flavors and various kind of chocolate, they also have really strange ones, like wasabi, curry, eel, and beer.
+Not only do they have delicious fresh fruit flavors and various kind of chocolate, they also have really strange ones.
+Wasabi, oyster, miso ramen, muskmelon, and Indian curry are only a sampling of the flavors you can try at the Gyoza Stadium ice cream store.

 IceCreamFlavors